codeclinic/wp-spamfree/readme.txt

 = A Powerful Weapon Against Comment Spam =
 Comment spam has been a huge problem for bloggers since the inception of blogs, and it just doesn't seem to go away.
 The worst kind, and most prolific, is automated spam that comes from bots.
 Well, finally there is a solution, without CAPTCHA's, challenge questions, or other inconvenience to site visitors. **The WP-SpamFree plugin virtually eliminates automated comment spam from bots.**

-= Features =
+= Key Features =
 1. Virtually eliminates automated comment spam from bots.
 It ensures that your commenters are in fact, human.
 2. A counter on your dashboard to keep track of all the spam it's blocking.
 The numbers will show how effective this plugin is.
 3. No CAPTCHA's, challenge questions or other inconvenience to site visitors - it works silently in the background.
 4. No false positives, which leads to fewer frustrated readers, and less work for you.
 5. You won't have to waste valuable time sifting through your Akismet queue anymore, because there won't be much there.
+6. Easy to install - truly plug and play.
+Just upload and activate.
+(Installation Status on the plugin admin page to let you know if plugin is installed correctly.)
-6. The beauty of this plugin is the method of blocking spam.
+7. The beauty of this plugin is the method of blocking spam.
 It takes a different approach than most and stops spam at the door.
-7. The code is has an extremely low bandwidth overhead and won't slow down your blog.
+8. The code is has an extremely low bandwidth overhead and won't slow down your blog.
 (Very light database access.)
-8. Completely compatible with all cache plugins, including WP Cache, and WP Super Cache.
+9. Compatible with all cache plugins, including WP Cache, and WP Super Cache.
 Not all anti-spam plugins can say that.
-9. Easy to install - truly plug and play.
-Just upload and activate.

-= Recently Added Features =
-1. Installation Status on the plugin admin page to let you know if plugin is installed correctly.

-2. Options to completely disable trackbacks and/or pingbacks if they become an excessive nuisance.
+10. Options to completely disable trackbacks and/or pingbacks if they become an excessive nuisance.
 While doing so can reduce the connectivity and community feel of the blogosphere, it has been much requested since the glitch in 1.3 that inadvertently blocked trackbacks and pingbacks.
 Many people actually liked this.
 So, the choice has been given back to you.

-3. Inclusion of a WP Super Cache compatibility mode in the configuration options to ensure the two plugins work well together.
-Simply check the box if you use WP Super Cache, then clear your cached pages and you're good to go.

 = Background =
 Before I developed this plugin, our team and clients experienced the same frustration you do with comment spam on your blog.
 Every blog we manage had comment moderation enabled, Akismet and various other anti-spam plugins installed, but we still had a ton of comments tagged as spam by Akismet that we had to sort through.
 This wasted a lot of valuable time, and we all know, time is money.
 We needed a solution.